Faculty Handbook: Vancouver Campus

 Sabbaticals

-Sabbatical leave may be granted to full-time faculty for purposes of study, research, creative work in literature or the arts, projects or activities related to teaching excellence, and for professional enrichment after seven years of service.
+Sabbatical leave may be granted to full-time faculty for study, research, creative work in literature or the arts, projects or activities related to teaching excellence, and for professional enrichment after seven years of service.

-Faculty members whose applications for sabbatical leave have been approved for a full year will receive stipends for their full-year contract base pay minus adjunct replacement costs (i.e., 21 ELH for three semesters) at the current rate.
+Faculty members whose applications for sabbatical leave have been approved for a full year will receive stipends for their full-year contract base pay minus adjunct replacement costs (i.e. 21 ELH for three semesters) at the current rate.
 Faculty members who apply for and are approved for a sabbatical for one semester will receive stipends covering this award of one third of their full-year contract base pay minus adjunct replacement costs for one semester.

 Faculty Responsibilities